Last Updated on September 18th, 2019

 The kind of foundation that will give you the best finish for your skin depends on whether your skin is dry or oily.
 If you have dry skin, you will tend to have fewer whiteheads and blackheads and more tiny pimples.
 If you have oily skin, you will tend to have more whiteheads and blackheads and fewer but larger pimples.

-Foundation can cover all your acne blemishes, but the wrong kind of foundation will tend to cause problems later in the day.
+Foundation can cover all your acne blemishes, but the wrong product is likely to cause problems5 later in the day.
 If you have oily skin, use a powder or cream-to-powder foundation.
 This will keep it from streaking on your face.
 If you have dry skin, use a cream foundation.
 This will keep it from clumping, especially over pimples.

 The important thing to remember about foundation is not to overdo it.
 The more layers of cosmetics you put on your face, the more likely they are to clump, cake, flake, or streak.
 It’s always best to use just one layer of makeup if you possibly can.